As an intuitive eating coach and RD-to-be, I help women stop obsessing about food. Often, the first step figuring out how to stop counting calories.

 It’s tough to stop counting calories, but it’s possible!

 Honestly, quitting your calorie counting habit will take some work.
 And, it will take longer than 7 days.
-But this challenge will provide a foundation and a roadmap for that journey.
+But if you’re wondering how to stop obsessing over calories, this challenge will provide a foundation and a roadmap for that journey.

 Every day for 7 days, I’ll send you a journal prompt and a quick activity.